 Attendance Policy: Daily attendance is required for all in-person courses.
 Students who are unable to commit due to family trips and/or athletic tournaments should not apply.

 Current Kamehameha Schools students register online via Infinite Campus.
 Community students may visit our Apply page to apply for Summer School and financial aid.
+For help, contact the Resource Center at (808) 534-8080 or ksrc@ksbe.edu.
 Award details will appear in your conditional acceptance letter.
-For help, contact the Resource Center at (808) 534-8080 or ksrc@ksbe.edu.
+For all other general inquires, please contact our Hālau office at (808) 573-7037.

-Kula Kauwela and Intersessions offer immersive learning experiences that shape ʻōiwi youth into future leaders.
-Centered on kuanaʻike Hawaiʻi — the Hawaiian worldview — and enriched by moʻolelo, mele, and ʻōlelo Hawaiʻi, these interdisciplinary courses foster a deep, lived understanding of place, identity, and responsibility.
+Kula Kauwela and Intersessions offer immersive learning experiences that shape ‘ōiwi youth into future leaders.
+Centered on kuana‘ike Hawai‘i — the Hawaiian worldview — and enriched by moʻolelo, mele, and ‘ōlelo Hawaiʻi, these interdisciplinary courses foster a deep, lived understanding of place, identity, and responsibility.
 These programs are available to both Kamehameha and Community School students.

 Application Window: January 2 - February 15, 2026